endormi/tilux/README.md

 ./tilux --help
 ```

-If you run the `add_alias` script, you can run tilux by simply running:
+If you run the `add_alias` script inside scripts folder, you can run tilux by simply running:

 > Now you can run `tilux` without having to be inside the folder.